S-Ando-Biophysics/4MRNA/README.md

 ## Citation
 If you use 4MRNA in your research, please cite the following reference.

-- The manuscript describing 4MRNA is currently in preparation.
+- The manuscript describing 4MRNA was recently accepted for publication and will be published soon.
 Until it becomes available, please cite the this GitHub repository: https://github.com/S-Ando-Biophysics/4MRNA.

 In addition, please also cite the external software packages used by 4MRNA.